It Feels Like a UTI — But It's Not

 Have you ever dealt with the symptoms of a urinary tract infection (UTI)—the urgency, the burning, the constant trips to the bathroom?
 You went to the doctor, got your antibiotics, maybe drank some cranberry juice, and yet the problem persists or comes back almost immediately.
-If this sounds like your experience, you’re in the right place.
-Let’s explore why you might still be feeling those UTI-like symptoms even if it’s not a UTI.
+If this sounds familiar, you're in the right place.
+Let's explore why you might still be feeling those UTI-like symptoms even when it's not actually a UTI.

 - Urgency to urinate